 Your baby wants to listen to your voice all day long.
-Babies are familiar with the mother’s voice from the womb.
-Reading stories to them is their favorite activity.
-That way your baby has an innate love for books and reading.
+Babies are familiar with their mother’s voice from the womb.
+Listening to stories is their favorite entertainment.
+Read to them as much as you can; that way your baby will develop an innate love for books and reading too.

 Eye-tracking by moving objects from one place to another

-Studies have shown that babies even from the very beginning see and notice things.
-However, their ability of color recognition takes about 3 to 4 months.
+Studies have shown that babies can see and notice things around them from the very beginning.
+However, their ability to color recognition takes about 3 to 4 months.
 Before that, they only see black and white.

-Babies recognize mom’s touch and smell from the womb and fall in love with her face after seeing her.
-Moving away from the baby and have him follow you all along is a fun activity for newborns.
+Babies recognize mom’s touch and smell from the womb, and fall in love with her face after seeing her.
+Moving away from your newborn and have him follow you all along is a fun activity for them.

 Talking to your baby

 Babies listen and observe all the noise around them.
-They have been listening to your heartbeat, and are familiar with the sounds in the womb.
-So talking to your baby is the best activity, Bring your face closer and talk.
+They have been listening to your heartbeat and are familiar with these sounds from the womb.
+Talking to your newborn can be the best activity.
+Bring your face closer and talk.

 Talking to your newborn is addictive – once they start responding with their cute baby voices, you can’t resist their mesmerizing baby talk.

-When your little one is having a meltdown or resisting a nap, sing him a lullaby in a soothing voice.
-You don’t have to remember a song, sing your famous childhood rhyme, if not, your favorite song lyrics will work just fine.
+When your little one is having a meltdown or resisting a nap, sing him a lullaby in your soothing voice.
+You don’t have to remember a song, sing your famous childhood rhyme.
+If not, your favorite song lyrics will work just fine.

 Well, who doesn’t know “Twinkle twinkle little star’?